AnnieCannons/js-working-with-strings/README.md

 ### Exercise 5

 - Combining strings is an important tool for working with data.
 There are two main ways to combine strings.
-    1. Follow the instructions in the `scripts.js` file for concetenating strings.
+    1. Follow the instructions in the `scripts.js` file for concatenating strings.

 ### Exercise 6